-Here’s the brutal truth about content marketing:
+Here’s the brutal truth about content marketing strategy:

 Most businesses know they need to put out great content, but hardly any know how to do it.